-The top area features archive management-related entries: Add, Convert, Extract, Extract all to..., Test, Info (synthetic information about the archive), List (applies also to uncompressed files/folders), and List (with details) for a in depth report of archive content.
+The top area features archive management-related entries: Add, Convert, Extract, direct extraction (extract all here, to new folder, smart new folder), Extract all to..., Test, Info (synthetic information about the archive), List (applies also to uncompressed files/folders), and List (with details) for a in depth report of archive content.
 While browsing the filesystem Add will send selected files and folders to the archive layout, while browsing an archive it opens a submenu allowing to add files or folders or to open a search dialog from which files/folders can dragged into the archive itself.

 In this case objects will be archived starting from archive's root, compressed and encrypted accordingly to the archive's settings.

 Note: currently adding objects to archive adds them in archives root.
 If it is needed to add objects to a subfolder of the archive, a workaround is to place the files in a folder (or nested folders) with that name, and then add that folder to the archive: this will place the file in archive's subfolder with same name.